awprevite/MQP/README.md

 # Worcester, MA Cool Route App
-This project is for our Major Qualifying Project (MQP).
+This is a Major Qualifying Project (MQP) For WPI.
-The app uses Next and React for the front-end and python and arcpy for the back-end.
+The app uses Next and React for the front-end and flask and arcpy for the back-end.

-The data used comes from ... and includes a sidewalk network dataset of worcester and route layers for each hour of sunlight in the summer (6 am to 8 pm) generated with heat and shade maps.

-The app will accept inputs from the user in the menu on the left of the screen including
-1. Origin and destination coordinates that can be updated by placing markers on the map
-2. Time by adjusting the input
-3. ...

-Once the user requests to calculate the route, the most direct route (blue) and the cool route (green) from the origin to the destination will be generated and displayed
+Provides cool and direct routes between two user provided points at a given time.
+Cool routes factor in shade and air temperature in addition to distance.

 ## To set up and run the project follow these steps
 1. Clone the repository
 `git clone https://github.com/awprevite/MQP.git`

 ### Front-end
+The front-end can be viewed and interacted with, but the route calculation feature will not be accessible unless the back-end server is running.
+It can also be accessed [here](https://cool-routes.vercel.app).

 2. Navigate to the front-end folder
 `cd MQP/front-end/leaflet-app`
 3. Install dependencies
 `npm install`
 4. Run the development server
 `npm run dev`

 ### Back-end
-The back-end cannot be run on others machines due to missing datasets and invalid paths
+The back-end cannot be run on others machines due to missing geodatabase and invalid paths.

+5. Navigate to the back-end folder
+`cd MQP/back-end`
+6. Run the python file
+`python server.py`
+7. Run the windows script.
+Can be done by double clicking in file explorer